 Personas are created through research, surveys, and interviews of your target audience.
 That includes a mix of customers, prospects, and those outside of your contact database who might align with your target audience.

-Recently, I was attending the Grand Rapid Chamber’s Quarterly EOS Meet-Up where we had to stand and introduce our tables.
-I counted three individuals who identified themselves as “just another IT service provider in the room” and my jaw dropped.
+Recently, I was attending the Grand Rapids Chamber Quarterly EOS Meet-Up where we had to stand and introduce our tables.
+I counted three individuals who identified themselves as “just another IT service provider in the room,” and my jaw dropped.
 Even if they provided similar services, the three companies should have their own unique differentiators.
 This is especially true if you’re an EOS organization utilizing the VTO.

 Let’s take it one step beyond defining those three uniques.
-Defining them doesn’t do you much good if you’re unable to effectively communicate them with your target audience.
+Defining them doesn’t do you much good if you’re unable to communicate them with your target audience effectively.
 Use your messaging (in advertising, on your website, in your day-to-day communication) to reflect those uniques and to ensure your target audience can identify what makes you different from others in the room.

-This is the piece of the puzzle that can trip some EOS users up.
+This puzzle piece can trip some EOS users up.
 Having a visual representation that’s clear, concise, and aesthetically pleasing is difficult to put together without a background in graphic design.
 Thankfully, there are tools that enable non-designers to create simple graphics.

 Once the Proven Process is displayed visually, test it out!
-Share with friends and family, and to give it a real test, share it with someone who is completely unfamiliar with your company.
-If someone outside our industry is able to understand the Proven Process it’s safe to say you’ve got a solid process and visual representation.
+Share with friends and family, and to give it a real test, share it with someone completely unfamiliar with your company.
+If someone outside our industry can understand the Proven Process, it’s safe to say you’ve got a solid process and visual representation.

 As an EOS-practicing agency, we know a thing or two about the four key marketing elements.
 These four keys are the foundation of a true marketing strategy, and they permeate throughout every marketing activity within an organization.
 Whether you’re an EOS veteran, newbie, or non-practicer, DVS can help you navigate these marketing strategy needs.

 Schedule a no-pressure 20-minute conversation with a DVS team member today and learn more about how we can help you refine your EOS marketing strategy.